-Currently, Pathwright supports a single language for the user interface.
-We hope in the future to allow users to be able to customize the interface to their language (if available).
+Currently, Pathwright supports a single language for the user interface per account.
+We hope in the future to allow each user to customize the interface to their language (if available).

 This feature is currently in beta testing.
 Admins may apply for the beta.

 - Translation of the learner-facing interface into any language.
 Some of the admin-facing interface is not translatable (English only).

 - Automated email notifications are not translatable at this time and can't be disabled.
 However, you can add custom messages to manual messages and you can also automate fully translated emails via Zapier.

 - One language per account.
 So if you wanted to have both an English and a Spanish interface, for example, this would require two separate accounts at this stage.

 A Spanish translation is ready.
 In case you're interested in customizing or contributing a translation, it is possible to translate a file with all learner-facing labels.
 See the instructions below.

 Step 1: Acquire language file from Pathwright

 After you apply for the beta, our Pathwright support team will provide you with a copy of master language file (in JSON format), which contains all translate-able user interface labels in your target language.
 You will be making changes to this file.

 The master language file will look something like this.